Le Château Frontenac

 Martello Tower 1

-Despite its limited look, this defensive tower relationship to 1810 about the Plains of Abraham — just one of four assembled by the British — has been filled with intriguing displays that explore the aquariums’ technology background and living conditions for its soldiers located here.
-History buffs may also find the local Martello Tower two along with Martello Tower 4, which are ordinarily closed to the general public but payable in the exterior.
-(In case you’re wondering, how Martello Tower 3 has been ripped down in 1905.)
+Although it has a modest appearance the tower’s defensive connection to 1810 and the Plains of Abraham — only one of four towers constructed by the British The tower is full of fascinating displays that provide a look at the aquarium’s technology and the life conditions of its soldiers who live there.
+The history buffs can also visit nearby the Martello Tower two along with Martello Tower 4, both of which are usually not open to the public, but are accessible to the outside.
+(In instance you’re curious what exactly Martello Tower 3 has been destroyed during 1905.)

 St-Louis Forts & Châteaux National Historic Site